Easonyesheng/DIP_GUI/README.md

 # DIP_GUI

 My first repository.
-It's a GUI based on PYQT5 and python-opencv to perform **Digital Image Processing**(DIP) which contains 4 projects.
+It's a GUI based on PYQT5 and python-opencv to perform **Digital Image Process**(DIP) which contains 4 projects.

 ## Environment